Climate Change Policy

 III.
 Mitigation and Adaptation

-• Set up medium and long-term targets for clean energy development to provide more, sustainable, and stable clean electricity;
+• Set medium- and long-term targets for clean energy development to provide more, sustainable, and stable clean electricity;

 • Improve energy efficiency in its own operations and reduce carbon emissions;